Dog Ears Bookstore

 Category Archives: News & Events

 A new six-week session of the Writers’ Workshop for adults is slated at Dog Ears Bookstore & Café, 688 Abbott Road, Buffalo.
-Classes will be held from 6 to 8 p.m. beginning Thursday, July 17.
+Classes will be held from 6 to 8 p.m. beginning Thursday, April 16 and ending May 21.

 All participants will present current writing efforts that will be gently critiqued.
 Light refreshments are included, and the cost is $75 for all six Thursday evening meetings.